Poverty of Neglect

 On Parallels

 He sat cross-legged on the cement, up against the brick façade between suites of a strip mall, a frozen yogurt shop on his right and a trash can on his left beside the entrance to an AT&T store.
 Fatigues, calling on war veteran sympathies.
-And off-white rucksack was drawn nearly into his lap.
+An off-white rucksack was drawn nearly into his lap.

 At least six months unkempt, and the irony of a hair salon chain store three doors down with a $7.99 special.
 His black beard showed his habit of tugging it at the chin where it was shorter, more frazzled yet less dirty than his black hair.